Besaids/WWM-Helper/src/README.md

 - Folder: `app/components/timer-strip`
 - Responsibility:
-  - Thin horizontal bar below the navbar.
+  - Thin horizontal bar below the navbar and music player.
   - Subscribes to `TimerService.timerChips$`.
   - Renders a row of “chips” showing current and upcoming timers (reset, arena, fireworks, etc.).
+  - Each pill uses the global `.chip` style plus a local modifier for timer-specific tweaks.

 **Timers page**